fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.2 =

+* Feature: [FixedHeader extension](https://www.datatables.net/extensions/fixedheader/) integration lets you freeze the table header (its `<thead>` element contents), the table footer (`<tfoot>`), left- or right-most column while scrolling vertically or horizontally by supplying a special `class` value.
+    * Use the special `class` value `FixedHeader-top` to freeze the table header, `FixedHeader-bottom` to freeze the table footer, and `FixedHeader-left` or `FixedHeader-right` to freeze the left- or right-most column, respectively.
+    * You can use more than one of the above `class` values for the same table.
+For instance, to freeze the table header, left, and right column all at once, use a shortcode like `[gdoc key="ABCDEFG" class="FixedHeader-top FixedHeader-left FixedHeader-right"]`.

 = Version 0.9.1.3 =

 * Bugfix: Fixes an issue where DataTables failed to initialize after first installation unless the Settings page was visited.